 Workers rented housing from their employers with water, electricity, and garbage collection included for a small fee.
 This accommodation was available to them only until they retired.
 Some families even shared homes.
 It was not uncommon for multiple families to share a two-story house.
 These communities included their general store, hospital, and school.
 Although the Post Office remains open today, the town was phased out entirely in the 1950s after many families moved to nearby cities for better opportunities.

 Mobil Mining and Mineral Company, a subsidiary of Mobil Oil, purchased three mines across the Bone Valley region, including the Nichols mine.
 It is believed that Mobil built this phosphate processing facility shortly thereafter.
 In 1960, the remaining company-owned housing was sold to employees and relocated to nearby communities.

 The demand for phosphate peaked in the 1980s.
 Over 14,000 employees were mining and processing phosphate across Bone Valley by 1985.
 By the late 1980s, foreign countries were investing heavily in mining production and their processing plants.
 The overseas plants sharply decreased their need to import phosphate from the United States, causing the processing plants in Bone Valley to become obsolete.
 By 1988, nearly every phosphate company across Bone Valley was experiencing layoffs and temporary closings.
 Many of the phosphate plants struggled through the 1990s and ultimately closed as the price of fertilizer decreased rapidly.

 After closing, the property was purchased by a private owner at auction.
-According to the owner, since he purchased the facility, the grounds have been a target for vandals and thieves.
-As much as $3 million dollars worth of metal has been stolen from the abandoned plant.
+According to the owner, since he bought the facility, the grounds have been a target for vandals and thieves.
+As much as $3 million worth of scrap metal was stolen from the abandoned plant.
 There are no plans for the facility at this time.
-The property remains private and anyone caught on site will be considered trespassing.
+The property remains private, and anyone caught on site will be considered trespassing.